willxxy/np_nn/README.md

   <img src="/png/network.png" style="height: 200; width:400px; display: block; margin: 0 auto"/>
 </p>

-Neural networks were inspired by the activity of biological neurons in the human brain.
-Each circle in the image above is represented as a node, and there are three main layers that comprises a neural network: the input layer, hidden layer, and output layer.
-Each node is linked to another and has an assigned weight and threshold.
-If the output of any individual node is above a specified threshold value, the node is activated and sends the data to the next layer of the network (2).
-Otherwise, no data is passed.
-A neural network with n > 1 hidden layers is categorized as a deep neural network.
-Voice recognition, autonomous vehicles, facial recognition are some of the many tasks deep neural networks have made possible.

 Neural networks have transformed the landscape of deep learning, propelling advancements in various domains by capturing complex patterns and making accurate predictions.
 Rooted in a rich history that dates back to the groundbreaking work of McCulloch and Pitts in the 1940s \cite{mcculloch43a}, neural networks have witnessed remarkable progress in both theory and application.
 This introduction provides a concise and engaging overview of neural networks, presenting key mathematical concepts in a comprehensible manner while contextualizing their historical significance.